binarybucks/homA/misc/libraries/node/homa/README.md

 var homa = require('homa');
 var systemId = homa.paramsWithDefaultSystemId("391349-logger");
 ```
-This requires this module, sets the default systemid to 391349-logger and finishes the parameters so that they can later be accessed by through homa.params.paramKey.
+This requires this module, sets the default systemId to 391349-logger and finishes the parameters so that they can later be accessed through ```homa.params.paramKey```.

 ## mqttHelper